jadecobra/python_tdd_exercises/source/classes.rst

         pass

-  though the terminal still outputs an :doc:`AttributeError`, this time it is for a missing attribute in the newly defined class
+  though the terminal still shows an :doc:`AttributeError`, this time it is for a missing attribute in the newly defined class

 GREEN: make it pass